sigvaldr/boxr/README.md

 # 📦 Boxr - Cross-compatible archive utility

 A high-performance archival utility written in **Rust** for maximum compression and multi-threaded parallel speed.
-Supports both XZ and ZSTD compression formats with automatic format detection.

 ---